AlextheEngineer/Ego2Hands/README.md

     * Output visualization will be saved in the "outputs" folder if "--save_outputs" is set.
     * Adapted models should outperform the pretrained models.

-  * Custom testing
+  * **Custom testing**

-    To adapt a pretrained model on your custom sequence, please follow the steps below:
+    To adapt a pretrained model on your custom sequence, please do the following:\

-    1. hi
-    1. hi
-    1. hi
+    * Record a background sequence